 Michigan Auto Law can help protect you from dirty insurance company settlement tactics

 If you have been injured in a car accident and you have questions about the legal consequences of cashing a check or signing a release from an insurance provider after your accident, call us toll free anytime 24/7 at (800) 777-0028 for a free consultation with our experienced auto accident attorneys.
-You call also e-mail us at [email protected] or chat with us on our website.
+You call also e-mail us by visiting our contact page or chat with us on our website.